Weekly Trading Strategy (Backtest With Weekly Charts)

 The weekly trading strategy is a method of trading that focuses on the weekly price action.
 This can take any form, such as these:

-- Trading based on the weekly chart
+• Trading based on the weekly chart

-- Using the weekly chart to get a broad view of the market
+• Using the weekly chart to get a broad view of the market

-- Swing trading weekly price movements
+• Swing trading weekly price movements

-Trading based on the weekly chart
+Can you trade based on the weekly chart?

-When you hear a weekly trading strategy, the common thing that pops up in your head is long-term or position trading because the weekly chart is such a high timeframe chart that should give long-term trade setups.
-That is right; most who trade on the weekly chart are long-term position traders.
-But they trade in different ways.
-Some are trend followers, while the majority look for range-bound markets on the weekly chart.
+When you hear a weekly trading strategy, the common thing that pops up in your head is long-term or position trading because the weekly chart is such a high time frame chart that should give long-term trade setups.

 Most position traders that look for 6-12 months trades on the weekly chart mostly trade range markets, and they look for their setups at the support and resistance levels of the range.